wp-plugins/nextgen-facebook/readme.txt

 = Disable Open Graph Meta Tags =

 You can exclude the Open Graph meta tags from being added to certain webpages.
-You must set the DISABLE_NGFB_OPEN_GRAPH constant to true in your theme's header.php before the wp_head() function.
+You must set the NGFB_OPEN_GRAPH_DISABLE constant to true in your theme's header.php before the wp_head() function.
 Here's an example that disables NextGEN Facebook OG's meta tags for image search results (a custom 'meta' template is called to define the Open Graph tags):

 <code>
 if ( is_search() && function_exists( 'ngg_images_results' ) && have_images() ) {
 	global $nggSearch;
-	define( 'DISABLE_NGFB_OPEN_GRAPH', true );
+	define( 'NGFB_OPEN_GRAPH_DISABLE', true );
 	echo $nggSearch-&gt;return_result( 'meta' );
 }
 wp_head();